 Market-Value Adjusted Annuities

 This fixed annuity provides liquidity and growth potential if the contract owner surrenders the contract early.
 When the contract is surrendered, both a surrender charge and a market value adjustment to the account will be made.
 If interest rates rise, then the market adjustment will be negative, and vice versa.
-This is discourage contract owners from liquidating when interest rates are rising to get a higher rate.
+This is to discourage contract owners from liquidating when interest rates are rising to get a higher rate.
 The market value adjustment may apply only to the interest if it is not registered, or if it is, then the adjustment may apply to both principal and interest.

 Tax Treatment of Annuities